Cauliflower Umami Bisque

 Takes 70 minutes + overnight soaking for the cashew cream

 This is a vegan dish with has a lovely rich, deep flavour from all the oven roasted veg and the cashew cream (a great ingredient by the way, try it in place of double cream).
 The fried capers add a finishing touch to raise the bar to what is already a restaurant standard dish.
 We have added parmesan rinds to give it a bit of a cheesy tang – we were thinking about a subtle form of cauliflower cheese soup, and this worked a dream.
 However, this is entirely optional if you want a vegan dish, and the soup is amazing without it.
 You need to get the cashews soaking the night before.
-You won't need it all and it freezes well, and is an excellent substitute for cream as well as being a thickening agent.
+The cashew cream is an excellent substitute for double cream as well as being a thickening agent.

-• Cover and refrigerate until you need it.
-It will thicken as it sits and should make about 500ml of cashew cream – add more water if it is less than this
+Cover and refrigerate until you need it.
+It will thicken as it sits and should make about 300ml of cashew cream – add more water if it is less than this

 The soup:-